 JPG Quality Level

 EWWW lets you change the default quality used by WordPress for image resizing and thumbnails, and this will also affect PNG to JPG conversion if you enable that.
+Additionally, this setting impacts the compression quality when resizing uploads using the Max Width/Height settings, and the quality level for WebP images.
 The default in WordPress is currently 82, and I recommend you stick somewhere between 70 and 90 for optimal quality, but you are free to use any quality level you want here.
-You can read more about JPG quality and some common misconceptions in a related article.
+You can read more about JPG quality and some common misconceptions in a related article (scroll to the bottom).